Carmen Maciariello completed his third season as an assistant coach for the George Washington men's basketball team in

-Maciariello brings six years of experience as an assistant coach and more than a decade of involvement in NCAA Division I basketball to GW, most recently as an assistant on Joe Jones' coaching staff at Boston University from 2011-14.
+When arriving at GW, Maciariello brought six years of experience as an assistant coach and more than a decade of involvement in NCAA Division I basketball, most recently as an assistant on Joe Jones' coaching staff at Boston University from 2011-14.
 During his six seasons as an assistant at both BU and Fairfield, teams have posted combined records of 122-74 overall and 75-29 in conference play.

 BU went 57-40 overall, 38-12 in league play and made a pair of postseason appearances during his three seasons, highlighted by a 24-11 overall record, the school's first-ever Patriot League regular-season title with a 15-3 league mark and trip to the National Invitation Tournament (NIT) in 2013-14.
 While at BU, he was instrumental in the development of nine all-conference and all-rookie team selections, including 2012 America East Player of the Year Darryl Partin.